Category: Staying

 The Stendhal Place Vendôme has a tiny little entrance, which could easily be missed.
 The lobby, restaurant and rooms follow the same size standard as the entrance, everything is very small, or tiny rather, yet most beguiling.
 Do book a suite if you think you may need more space.
 The location is simply perfect, you will be steps away from the famous Place Vendôme, as… Read more »

-What we liked the most about staying at the Pillows was that it was located in the charming and quiet Rouppe Square.
+What we liked the most about staying at the Numa was that it was located in the charming and quiet Rouppe Square.
 This area is a good respite from the buzz of the city center around Grand Place, yet only a ten minute walk away from most of the city’s main attractions.
 The hotel is modern and very comfortable, with design touches and unique details… Read more »

 This old style property could be a little more charming, but the location is excellent and the rates are one of the most favorable cost versus benefit choices in central Brussels.
 The Warwick has a traditional style with classic wooden furnishings, but recent renovations brought comforts to its facilities, like central air conditioning and more modern equipment and amenities, which the staff really emphasized to… Read more »